leonardo-ferreira07/robix-app/README.md

 # robix-app
-App that allows users to control an eletronic arm, by socket connection.
+App that allows users to control an eletronic arm based on accelerometer, and communication by socket connection.